MadibaGroup/2017-Critical-Design/Design process.md

     * Ad for the product
     * Humorous, dystopian, scary...
   * We noted down the main points we discussed and decided to come up with a design (or a sketch of it) individually, without the help of AI.
 We'll each submit the designs throught the form we used for autoethnography.
 * July 9, 2025:

   * We discussed the titles of the vignettes.
 A title for the narrative vs using the name of the artifact as the title
 * One of the conclusions we drew from this experiment: ideation cards work
   * 5 different versions of the same design to show that there are no rules to prescribe for a design.
 * We’ll come up with criteria that differentiates a good design.
 These criteria can be general for any type of critical design.
   * We discussed how we can analyze our diary entries.
 Two options: thematic analysis and affinity diagramming, using Miro vs Taguette
 * We concluded that the entries for the personal reflections are too long for affinity diagramming and it will be better to use thematic analysis
   * We'll start with open coding
 * We also discussed the relevance of inter rater reliability and reflexive thematic analysis.
   * We decided to randomize the entries and each of us will code separately the first 20 entries
 * Next meeting, we'll compare our tags to determine a common codebook
   * Each week we'll code in batches of 20 and discuss+compare iteratively to make sure that the themes align
+* July 23, 2025:
+  * We discussed how each of us did the coding.
+  * We decided that it would be useful to have a categorical label for each code.
+  * We also discussed how to code the parts that we weren't sure how to categorize. (assigning miscellaneous and then deciding which code to assign)
+  * We will decide how to share the codebooks to reach a consensus.
+(And using affinity diagramming to analyze later)
+  * We'll add descriptions to each code.